5. CONDUCTING RESEARCH

 (P.H.
 Thibodeau and L. Boroditsy, “Metaphors we think with: The role of metaphor in reasoning,” PLOS One, 23 Feb.
 2011)

 Examining these excerpts, you might note that Rathje informs the reader about the study, explains the study’s methodology and findings, reacts to the results (“one of the most remarkable things…”), and connects it to his overall thesis.
 (Note that this passage does not include in-text citations, because it is published in an online newspaper, not in an academic journal.)
-The authors of the second passage (from an academic article) use synthesis to explain, develop and connect ideas from several other sources in order to set up their own contribution to the scholarly conversation by noting where the gaps are.
+The authors of the second passage (from an academic article) use synthesis to explain, develop and connect ideas from several other sources in order to set up their own contribution to the scholarly conversation by noting where gaps in the current research exist.

 Applying Synthesis Moves

-When what you are writing requires research — say a research essay for school or business proposal for work — you might synthesize information from sources, applying the inform, explain, react, develop, and connect strategies, in the following ways:
+When your writing requires research — say a research essay for school or business proposal for work — you will likely synthesize information from a range of sources, applying the rhetorical moves of informing, explaining, reacting, developing, and connecting, in any of the following ways:

 In the Introduction: use sources to establish the background information and context necessary to understand your purpose and the “controversy” or “problem” you are addressing.
-You will need to include data that helps establish why this issue needs to be addressed, what current impacts are occurring, and who is directly or indirectly impacted.
+This might take the form of a Literature Review.
+You will need to cite data to create a justification for your research — in other words, to help establish why this issue needs to be addressed, what current impacts are occurring, and who is directly or indirectly impacted.

 Defining your Scope: use sources to justify the approach or framework you are using and the limitations you are applying to your project.
-For example, you might explain how other researchers have approached the problem, what frameworks or heuristics they have used, how similar solutions have been implemented, demographic data about users or other relevant parties, and how you have determined objectives and constraints for the problem you are addressing.
+For example, you might explain how other researchers have approached the problem, what frameworks or heuristics they have used, how similar solutions have been implemented, demographic data about users or other relevant parties, and how you have determined objectives and constraints for the problem you wish to address.

 Validating and Supporting: use sources to help you support your claims and validate your solution idea.
-Sources might help you justify specific design features and principles, and convince your reader that your proposed idea will provide measurable benefits.
-You might include research on similar designs to prove your design is feasible; user experience research to show that your design is “user-friendly” and accessible; sustainability research to show that your design will not have negative environmental impacts; and so on.
+Sources can help you justify specific design features and principles, and convince your reader that your proposed idea will provide measurable benefits.
+You might include research on similar designs to prove your design is feasible; refer to user experience research to show that your design is “user-friendly” and accessible; introduce sustainability research to show that your design will not have negative environmental impacts; and so on.

-Addressing Opposition: depending on context, you may need to look at sources that might disagree with your approach or oppose your solution idea.
-The more you understand why someone might oppose your idea, the stronger you can make your case by addressing their concerns.
-In some cases, you might need to concede that they have some good arguments that need to be further considered or researched.
-This also bolsters your credibility as a person who is open to seeing other perspectives and not blindly following only one idea.
+Addressing Opposition: depending on context, you may need to examine sources that might disagree with your approach or oppose your solution idea.
+The more you understand why someone might oppose your idea, the stronger you can make your case by directlly addressing and “answering” their concerns either by rebuttal or concession.
+Conceding that they have some good arguments that merit further consideration or research bolsters your credibility as a person — a researcher — who is open to seeing other perspectives and not blindly following only one idea.

-You might use a chart like the one below to brainstorm specific ways that you might use your secondary sources to support, develop, explain, diverge from or connect ideas in your research essay.
+You might use a chart like the one below to brainstorm specific ways that you might use your secondary sources to support, develop, explain, diverge from or connect ideas in your writing.

 Integrating Sources Using Quotation, Paraphrase and Summary